Rush To Market

 Back then, sparkling waters were popular, as were artisanal teas.
 “But some teas had too much sugar and lots of extracts.
 I thought the category could be reinvigorated.
 Tea and fizz would be the best of both worlds,” he says.

-With a crowded beverage market, Rush knew he needed a product that would stand out and fill what he perceived as a huge void in the health and wellness space — an organic beverage that didn’t taste like an “alternative” to something else better tasting than its predecessors.
+With a crowded beverage market, Rush knew he needed a product that would stand out and fill what he perceived as a huge void in the natural health and wellness space — an organic beverage that didn’t taste like an “alternative” to something else better tasting than its predecessors.

 “I wanted a drink that not only kicked sugar out of the equation but relied on time-tested flavor profiles from organic fruits and herbs,” says Rush, who recalls the days of buying organic herbs and brewing up concoctions in a crockpot, tinkering with a formula for his teas.